KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_013_MaterialsTechniques.md

 ## Materials

-A `material` is is an instance of a `technique`, and specifies a set of input values for the `technique.parameters`.
+A `material` is an instance of a `technique`, and specifies a set of input values for the `technique.parameters`.
 Several materials may be created by instantiating `material` objects with the same `technique`, but different parameter values.

 <p align="center">
 <img src="images/materialAndTechnique.png" /><br>